-Whilst the specification has been agreed by the UK's four MNOs - VMO2, EE, Vodafone and 3 - each operator runs an approval process to integrate 'trusted' connections from the neutral host into its networks.
+Whilst the specification has been agreed by all the UK's MNOs, each operator runs a separate approval process to integrate 'trusted' connections from the neutral host into its networks.

 The Neutral Host specifications, including NHIB, continue to evolve.
 Cellnex UK remains closely engaged with the MNOs and continues to innovate.